Points of Pride

 Constance Hulbert Elementary School is a relatively new school in The Ysleta Independent School District.
 Opened in 2003, the school is named after Mrs. Constance Elizabeth Hulbert, a lifelong advocate for bilingual students, and former teacher at Eastwood High School.
 Student enrollment at the campus reaches approximately 400 students per year and is comprised of grades Pre-Kindergarten to Sixth, with a majority of the student population coming from Hispanic households.
 At Constance Hulbert Elementary, parents and teachers work together to make a difference in our students’ learning environment.
 The school is under the leadership of Mr. James McIntyre.
 The assistant principal is Mrs. Sophia Fierro.

-The campus is in the process of completing renovation to its’ library so that our students are able to execute the 21st century demands being asked of them.
+The campus library has completely been renovated so that our students are able to execute the 21st century demands being asked of them.
 The library’s entire layout has been redesigned to create an inviting, futuristic and exciting place for academic learning and to cultivate the development of fine arts.
-Mobile devices have been purchased to be readily available for students.
+Mobile devices are readily available for students.